aaronstevenwhite/arcweight/docs/architecture/extension-points.md

 }
 ```

-This extension system allows ArcWeight to adapt to virtually any finite state transducer application while maintaining performance and correctness guarantees.
+This extension system allows ArcWeight to adapt to various finite state transducer applications while maintaining performance and correctness guarantees.